The Refactor of My Games App

 Frontend

 The web app runs on React 19, Vite, and React Router.
-The frontend renders pages, stores lightweight browser identity, opens realtime connections, subscribes to state, and invokes shared mutators.
+It renders pages, stores lightweight browser identity, opens realtime connections, subscribes to state, and calls shared mutators.
+It no longer pretends to also be the API runtime.

 Backend